Persuasive Speech - Everything You Need To Know

 pyramid principle

-To the uninitiated, The Pyramid Principle is a powerful presentation management system.
-It actually was “invented” by Harvard Business School professor Barbara Minto.
-The core of the concept is to start with the ending.
+The Pyramid Principle is a powerful presentation management system.
+It was actually “invented” by Harvard Business School professor and McKinsey consultant Barbara Minto.
+The core concept is to start with the ending.
 The conclusion comes first!
 Supporting data follows and is logically organized in a specific and easy-to-follow manner.
+This principle helps ensure clarity and coherence in written and spoken communication, making complex ideas easier to understand and remember.

-• Presenters are forced to construct materials in an orderly manner
+• Presenters are forced to construct materials in a logical manner

-• Back-up data is more understandable when applied to already stated objectives
+• Back-up data is more understandable when applied to already stated key points

 Many stories, slogans and movie titles are structured in threes; consider for example, The Three Musketeers, Faster, Higher, Stronger – the Olympic motto or the movie, The Good, the Bad and the Ugly.

-For many people, the idea is contrary to what seems natural.
-They want to build up to their big idea and are sometimes resistant to this technique.
+For many people, using the presentation pyramid principle is contrary to what seems natural.
+They want to build up to their big idea and sometimes resist this technique.
 We remind people that a business presentation is not a movie script or a Broadway show.
 The audience is not looking for a surprise ending.
-Busy executives appreciate an introduction that cuts right to the chase.
-McKinsey & Company, the global management and consulting company to many of the world’s most influential businesses strongly advocates, “start with the answer first.”
+Busy executives appreciate cutting to the chase with your introduction.
+McKinsey & Company, the global management and consulting company for many of the world’s most influential businesses, strongly advocates “start with the answer first.”

 Learn more about our Presentation Skills Training